Bioplastic: Proposed applications

 Few commercial applications exist for bioplastics.
 Cost and performance remain problematic.
 Typical is the example of Italy, where biodegradable plastic bags are compulsory for shoppers since 2011 with the introduction of a specific law.
 Beyond structural materials, electroactive bioplastics are being developed that promise to carry electric current.

 Bioplastics are used for disposable items, such as packaging, crockery, cutlery, pots, bowls, and straws.

 Biopolymers are available as coatings for paper rather than the more common petrochemical coatings.

 Bioplastics called drop-in bioplastics are chemically identical to their fossil-fuel counterparts but made from renewable resources.
 Examples include bio-PE, bio-PET, bio-propylene, bio-PP, and biobased nylons.
 Drop-in bioplastics are easy to implement technically, as existing infrastructure can be used.
-A dedicated bio-based pathway allows to produce products that can not be obtained through traditional chemical reactions and can create products which have unique and superior properties, compared to fossil-based alternatives.
+A dedicated bio-based pathway allows to produce products that cannot be obtained through traditional chemical reactions and can create products which have unique and superior properties, compared to fossil-based alternatives.